Maria-Lavinia/lottie-dash-server/README.md

 ## Swagger

-- Can be accessed at after staring the server: http://localhost:3005/api
+- Can be accessed at after staring the server: http://localhost:3005/api or https://lottie-dash-server.azurewebsites.net/api

 ## Postgres